Cynthia Shepard Perry

-Cynthia Helena Shepard Perry (née Norton; November 11, 1928 – June 13, 2024) was an American educator and diplomat.
-She served as U.S. Ambassador to Sierra Leone and Burundi and as American Executive Director of the African Development Bank.
-Throughout her career Perry promoted racial and gender equality, international cooperation, and African economic development.
+Dr. Cynthia Helena Shepard Perry (née Norton; November 11, 1928 – June 13, 2024) was an American diplomat and educator.
+She served as Presidential appointed U.S. Ambassador to Sierra Leone and Burundi and as the American Executive Director of the African Development Bank.
+Being appointed as a diplomat for three U.S. Presidents (Ronald Reagan,George H. W. Bush, & George W. Bush) throughout her career Perry promoted racial and gender equality, international cooperation, and African economic development.

 Early life

-Perry was born on November 11, 1928 in the mining town of Burnett, Indiana.
+Perry was born on November 11, 1928 in the mining town of Burnett, Indiana near Terre Haute, Indiana.
 She grew up in a segregated community called Lost Creek, Indiana, near Terre Haute, the sixth of nine children.
 She was one of the few blacks who graduated from Otter Creek High School in 1946.

 Perry credits her white high school principal with laying out for her what she needed to do to accomplish her dream of becoming an ambassador.

 Cynthia married James Shepard, a mechanic, after graduating from high school.
 She worked for a bank and for IBM, developing skills.
 The couple started a family.